Cray-HPE/docs-csm/operations/boot_orchestration/Boot_Orchestration.md

 - Boot Script Service \(BSS\) - Stores the configuration information that is used to boot each hardware component.
 Nodes consult BSS for their boot artifacts and boot parameters when nodes boot or reboot.
 - Configuration Framework Service \(CFS\) - BOA launches CFS to apply configuration to the nodes in its boot sets \(node personalization\).
-- Power Control Service \(PCS\) - Used to power nodes on and off, as well as query current power status
+- Power Control Service \(PCS\) - Used to power nodes on and off, as well as query current power status.
 - Hardware State Manager \(HSM\) - Tracks the state of each node and what groups and roles nodes are included in.

 ## Use the BOS Cray CLI commands